PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Experiments

-We compared our model against several state-of-the-art VLLMs, including GPT-4o~\cite{OpenAI2023GPT-4}, InternVL3~\cite{chen2024internvl}, Qwen2.5-VL~\cite{Bai2025Qwen2.5-VL}, Keye-VL~\cite{Kwai2025Keye-VL} and MiMo-VL~\cite{coreteam2025mimovltechnicalreport} .
-Except for GPT-4o, all baseline models are within the 7B–8B parameter range and use the same evaluation prompt for fair comparison.
-To evaluate the benefits of unified reward modeling, we also trained two separate models: a PRM and an ORM, using the same data as UnifiReward.
-To assess the impact of our personality-based conversation rewriting strategy, we evaluated three UnifiReward variants: \textbf{UnifiReward-D} (duplicates data without modification), \textbf{UnifiReward-R} (applies dialogue rewriting without personality constraints), and \textbf{UnifiReward-P} (applies rewriting with personality-based augmentation, i.e., \textbf{our method}).
-All variants use an equal number of training samples for fair comparison.
+We compared UnifiReward with several MLLMs, including GPT-4o~\cite{OpenAI2023GPT-4}, InternVL3.5~\cite{chen2024internvl}, Qwen3-VL~\cite{Bai2025Qwen2.5-VL}, Keye-VL1.5~\cite{Kwai2025Keye-VL} and MiMo-VL~\cite{coreteam2025mimovltechnicalreport}.
+Except for GPT-4o, all baseline models fall within the 7B–8B parameter range and are evaluated using the same prompt for a fair comparison.
+To evaluate the benefits of unified reward modeling, we further trained two specialized variants, namely a PRM and an ORM, using the same training data as UnifiReward.
+In addition, to assess the effect of our proposed personality-based conversation rewriting strategy, we considered two data augmentation variants: \textbf{w/o Visual}, which eliminates facial imagery; \textbf{Rw w/o Person}, which applies dialogue rewriting without personality constraints; and \textbf{Rw w.
+Person}, which applies personality-aware rewriting, namely our full method.
+All variants are trained with the same number of samples.